 Besides French rémoulade there are two other variations: Louisiana remoulade (which incorporates Creole and Cajun influences and includes ingredients like celery, parsley, green onions, Creole mustard, and hot sauce), and Danish remoulade (which includes the additions of turmeric, finely chopped cauliflower, cucumber, and cabbage).

-How To Use Remoulade
+How To Use French Remoulade

 Remoulade sauce is very versatile and pairs well with a wide variety of dishes.
-It’s perfect for crab cakes, fried fish, po’ boy sandwiches, clams, shrimp, calamari, oysters, boiled lobster, chicken tenders, hushpuppies, French fries, oven roasted potatoes, zucchini fries, onion rings, fried dill pickles, fried green tomatoes, baked potatoes, hamburgers, hot dogs, and sandwiches, tuna salad, ham salad, egg salad, potato salad, or with a bag of potato chips!
+It’s perfect for fish cakes, crab cakes, fried fish, po’ boy sandwiches, clams, shrimp, calamari, oysters, boiled lobster, chicken tenders, hushpuppies, French fries, roasted potatoes, baked potato wedges, zucchini fries, onion rings, fried dill pickles, fried green tomatoes, baked potatoes, hamburgers, hot dogs, and sandwiches, tuna salad, ham salad, egg salad, potato salad, or with a bag of potato chips!

 Let’s get started!

+Place the mayonnaise in a bowl along with the remaining ingredients.
 Note: Nothing compares to the flavor of real French Dijon mustard.
-We strongly recommend using the Maille Dijon Mustard which is available in many countries outside of France.
+We recommend using the Maille Dijon Mustard which is available in many countries outside of France.

 Stir until the ingredients are fully combined.